junxit/us-congress-bills-112/bill.md

     - **(A)** the potential for unproven geothermal resources that would be explored and developed under a project;
     - **(B)** the expertise and experience of an applicant in developing geothermal resources; and
     - **(C)** the importance of the project in meeting the goals of the Department of Energy.
-  - **(2)** *Preference* In selecting applicants for loans under this section to carry out projects under the program, the Secretary shall provide a preference for previously unexplored, underexplored, or unproven geothermal resources in a variety of geologic and geographic settings.
+  - **(2)** *Preference* In selecting applicants for loans under this section to carry out projects under the program, the Secretary shall provide a preference for previously unexplored, underexplored, or unproven geothermal resources in a variety of geologic and geographic settingsprojects likely to lead to successful new geothermal development leading to electricity production.
 - **(e)** *Data sharing* Data from all exploratory wells that are carried out under the program shall be provided to the Secretary and the Secretary of the Interior for use in mapping national geothermal resources and other uses, including—
   - **(1)** subsurface geologic data;
   - **(2)** metadata;